An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 We begin by formally introducing the algebraic model structures we use.

 These are model structures on diagrams of modules over diagrams of DGAs.
-For each individual DGA there is an algebraically projective model structure \cite{ss1}, which is constructed from free modules in the obvious way; the proof may be obtained by adapting \cite[2.3]{hovey-model}.
-Similarly, for an individual DGA with 0 differential there is an algebraically injective model structure \cite{gfreeq}.
+For each individual DGA there is an algebraically projective model structure \cite[Theorem 4.1]{ss1}, which is the cofibrantly generated model structure lifted along the right adjoint forgetful functor to $\Q$-modules in the usual way; the proof may be obtained by adapting \cite[Section 2.3]{hovey-model}.
+The adaption of the construction of the injective model for an individual DGA uses a little more algebra, so instead we construct the injective model structure by lifting along the left adjoint forgetful functor to $\Q$-modules using \cite[Theorem 2.2.3]{HKRS}.

 Making a choice of algebraically projective or injective model structures at all points in the diagram we may then seek to define a diagram-theoretically projective model structure (in which weak equivalences and fibrations are given pointwise) or a diagram-theoretically injective model structure (in which weak equivalences and cofibrations are given pointwise).
-The doubly-projective case follows from~\cite[6.1]{ss-mon}, the doubly-injective case is discussed in Appendix~\ref{app:double} and the diagram-injective, algebraically-projective case is discussed in Appendix \ref{app:diagrams} below.

-Finally, given any model structure we may attempt to cellularize it with respect to some collection of cells.
-The idea is that maps out of these cells should detect weak equivalences, and cofibrant objects should be built from these cells.
-This is made precise in Appendix \ref{app:cell} below.
+Since the finite diagram shapes we are interested in here are both direct and inverse, both diagram-projective and diagram-injective model structures exist by~\cite[Proposition 3.1]{diagrammodcats} for either of the algebraic choices (made consistently throughout the diagram).
+Only three of the four choices appear in our work here, the doubly-projective case (which also follows from~\cite[6.1]{ss-mon}), the doubly-injective case, and the diagram-injective, algebraically-projective case.